Write a prescription

 Five key fields are:

-• Add Favourite - adds the prescription to your favourites list with all of the details currently entered.
+• Add Favourite - adds the prescription to your favourites list with all the details you entered.
 This is useful for a drug that's frequently prescribed.

 • Add to History - adds the prescription to the patient’s history.
-This is used to enter medications the patient's taking that were not prescribed by your practice.
+This is used to enter medications the patient is taking that were not prescribed by your practice.

 • Authority - this box is ticked if the prescription requires Authority Approval for the PBS.
-The tick is to advise that Authority Approval will be prompted for.
-Removing the tick will not stop the Authority Approval screen opening,
+The tick is to advise that Authority Approval will be prompted.
+Removing the tick will not stop the Authority Approval screen from opening,

 • Reg24 - tick this box (if required) for a patient that is eligible for repeats under Reg24, and the text "Reg.24" will be added to the script.
 To learn more, see the government's Regulation 24 guidance.

 • Active Script List - The Upload script to Active Script List option appears if the patient has an active Active Script List (ASL).
-The box is selected by default and means scripts submitted electronically will be added to the ASL, including paper-based ETP scripts and electronic prescriptions.
+The box is selected by default, which means scripts submitted electronically, including paper-based ETP scripts and electronic prescriptions, will be added to the ASL.
 This function does not transfer any other patient information.

 8. Select Prescribe Electronically (ePrescribing/escripts) for an electronic prescription.